adriannieto/shuffle-a-hotel/README.md

 ### Project structure
 The project structure is designed thinking about the isolation of the components.
 Therfore decided to split the whole application in two different submodules:

 - **Frontend:** The project frontend is a pure HTML5 + JS application.
 It uses Angular.js in order to ease the data binding and speed-up the application development process.
-Please read its [README.md](frontend/README.md) to see more information
 - **Backend:** A MongoDB database with a Sails.js in order to provide a REST API to access to the appication data.
-Please read its [README.md](backend/README.md) to see more information

 ### How to contribute